Erickramirez/CarND-Vehicle-Detection/README.md

 ####2.
 Perform color space change from [RGB](https://en.wikipedia.org/wiki/RGB_color_model) to [YCrCb](https://en.wikipedia.org/wiki/YCbCr)
 I explored different color spaces and YCbCr has the best performance for the training (For my testing).
-Y is the luma, it represents the the brightness in an image (the "black-and-white" or achromatic portion of the image).
+Y is the luma, it represents the brightness in an image (the "black-and-white" or achromatic portion of the image).
 It has a lot of information about the image shape.
 Cb and Cr are the blue-difference and red-difference chroma components.
 This is the result of this conversion:
 ![alt text][image2]